ReDI-School/js-berlin-2019-fall/quizzes/quiz6.md

 productElement.appendChild(inputElement);
 ```

-Here we are assuming that `productElement` was inserted to the dom previously.
+Here we are assuming that `productElement` was inserted to the DOM previously.

 ---